CncAnon1/TurboFinetuneRP/README.md

 That should be all, enjoy using your fine-tune!

 Some notes:
+- For more in-depth information on OAI fine-tuning, go and read https://platform.openai.com/docs/guides/fine-tuning/
-1) There's a `n_epochs` option in the config - it controls how many times the fine-tune will "show" the model your dataset.
+- There's a `n_epochs` option in the config - it controls how many times the fine-tune will "show" the model your dataset.
 I think 20 should be a good option for small datasets, but if you have a bigger dataset, you might want to lower this value.
+- Code is licensed under the WTFPL, the chats are generated with GPT-4 so I'm not sure if they can be licensed.
+Parts of `data_check.py` were taken from https://platform.openai.com/docs/guides/fine-tuning/check-data-formatting.